Android-for-Python/Android-for-Python-Users/README.md

 The KivyMD widgets have the look and feel that Android users expect, but the Material Design rules mean you don't have the same flexibility as Kivy widgets.

+**KivyMD has moved it is now at [https://git.org.ru/KivyMD/kivymd](https://git.org.ru/KivyMD/kivymd).
+The previous location [https://github.com/kivymd/KivyMD](https://github.com/kivymd/KivyMD) is still there but will not be updated.
+The explaination is at [https://github.com/kivymd/KivyMD/blob/master/README.md#warning](https://github.com/kivymd/KivyMD/blob/master/README.md#warning).**

 KivyMD is in development, which means some functionality [is still changing](https://kivymd.readthedocs.io/en/latest/changelog/index.html).
 As a concequence the api does change with version changes, including removing parts of the api on a version change.
 Be certain to use the same version of KivyMD on the desktop and with Buildozer.

 [How to use KivyMD with Buildozer](https://github.com/kivymd/KivyMD/blob/master/README.md#how-to-use-with-buildozer).
 There may be additional Buildozer settings required for KivyMD, see KivyMD's sample [buildozer.spec](https://github.com/kivymd/KivyMD/blob/master/demos/kitchen_sink/buildozer.spec).